sveawebpay/php-integration/README.md

 *I am using more than one payment and want them gathered on on place.*

 >You can go by *PayPage* and choose to show all your payments here, or modify to exclude or include one or more payments.
 Use `->usePayPage()` where you can custom your own *PayPage*.
-This introduces an additional step in the customer checkout flow, though.
+This introduces an additional step in the customer flow, though.
 Note also that Invoice and Payment plan payments will return an asynchronous when used from PayPage.

 *I wish to prepare an order and receive a link that I can mail to a customer, who then will complete the order payment using their card. (url is valid up to one hour)*